BDC Hamburger Icon

 TipBottom line

-To streamline the medical claims process, use medical records management software that follows best practices.
-Check out our reviews of the best medical software solutions that offer HIPAA compliance tools and strong security, including encryption.
+Use medical records management software that follows best practices to streamline the medical claims process.
+Check out our reviews of the best medical software solutions that offer HIPAA compliance tools and robust security, including encryption.

 What is a medical claims clearinghouse?

 A medical claims clearinghouse is a third-party intermediary between a doctor’s billing department and the insurance company.
-After the medical billing department submits a claim, the medical clearinghouse uses special software to scrub, standardize, and screen the claim before sending it on to the payer.
+After the medical billing department submits a claim, the medical clearinghouse uses special software to scrub, standardize and screen the claim before sending it to the payer.

-A medical claims clearinghouse will check a submitted claim for medical coding errors, formatting, HIPAA standards, and more.
-It may correct the claim, ask the medical services provider for more information, or send the claim back for further revisions.
+A medical claims clearinghouse checks a submitted claim for medical billing and coding errors, formatting, HIPAA standards and more.
+It may correct the claim, ask the medical services provider for more information, or return the claim for further revisions.

 • 835 and 837: Form 837 or EDI (the claim’s electronic record) is the medical claim prepared for reimbursement.
-The 835 is the receipt, where the insurer paraphrases the claim and either accepts or denies it.
-It may take weeks, if not months, until the billing department finds the reimbursement in their bank accounts.
+Form 835 is the receipt, where the insurer paraphrases the claim and either accepts or denies it.
+It may take weeks, if not months, for the billing department to receive the reimbursement in their bank account.

-• Explanation of Benefits (EOB) is the document that tells you the medical claim was processed.
+• The explanation of benefits (EOB) is the document that tells you the medical claim was processed.
 Details include which healthcare provider processed it, what it was for, whether it was approved and for how much.

 • Electronic funds transfer (EFT) is where the insurer wires the remittance directly to the provider’s bank account.

 • Electronic remittance advice (ERA) is the electronic version of the EOB.
-If the claim was approved, an ERA often accompanies the EFT.
+If the claim is approved, an ERA often accompanies the EFT.

 What could go wrong with a medical claim?

-1. Check patient details.
-Is the patient’s name, address and policy number correct?
+• Check the patient’s details.
+Are the patient’s name, address and policy number correct?
 Most claims are rejected because the patient’s identifiers are incomplete or misspelled.

-2. Use quality EHR software.
-Use quality EHR software to check and process medical claims.
+• Use quality medical software.
+Use quality software to check and process medical claims.
 Humans tend to make errors, but software is more accurate.
-Use medical records management software to generate custom forms and check those forms for coding or other errors before submitting them to the insurer.
+Use medical records management software to generate custom forms, and check those forms for coding or other errors before you submit them to the insurer.

-3. Train staff.
+• Train staff.
 Coding updates and HIPAA regulations change frequently.
-Keep your staff trained and updated on coding and billing updates, among other changes.
+Keep your staff trained and updated on these changes.

 Why are claims rejected?

-If a patient uses an out-of-network provider, fails to obtain preauthorization, or if their coverage has expired, the payer can reject the claim.
-The insurer may also deem the medical service unnecessary or judge that the patient should have received less expensive treatment.
+The payer may also reject a claim if a patient uses an out-of-network provider, fails to obtain preauthorization, or has expired coverage.
+The insurer may also deem the medical service unnecessary or judge that the patient should have received less-expensive treatment.

 Reason codes and insurance adjustments

-• Claim Adjustment Reason Codes (CARC) explain why a claim was paid differently than billed.
+• Claim adjustment reason codes explain why a claim was paid differently than billed.

-• Remittance Advice Remark Codes (RARC) provide an additional explanation for the adjustments described by the CARC.
+• Remittance advice remark codes provide an additional explanation for the adjustments described by the claim adjustment reason code.

 How do you appeal a denied claim?

-Medicare and government payers typically direct you to standard appeal forms, such as the CMS-20027 redetermination request form.
+Medicare and government payers typically direct you to standard appeal forms, such as the CMS-20027 Medicare Redetermination Request Form.

 Successful claims adjudication involves five steps: